Get clear on all the health plans.

 Students at many colleges today must have a health insurance plan that meets their university’s minimum requirement.
-Proof of immunizations and insurance needs to be given to FSU or you may purchase a plan – FSU’s plan is through United Healthcare or your student will not be allowed to register for classes.
-This year’s deadline to purchase health insurance is September 15, 2018.
+Proof of insurance needs to be given to FSU or you may purchase a plan (FSU has partnered with Gallagher Student Health and United Health Care Student Resources plan is through United Healthcare) or your student will not be allowed to register for classes.

 - Does your current health insurance plan meet the university’s minimum coverage requirements?